The market is changing daily. Stay on top of changes with our June Market Update »

 So, you’ve decided to purchase what will be your company’s dedicated server.
 That’s great!
-Your company intranet or website will undoubtedly be forever grateful for your decision to invest in its future.
+Whether you're powering a corporate intranet, running web applications, or managing a growing eCommerce platform, your company will undoubtedly be forever grateful for your decision to invest in its future.
 As you choose your new server’s specifications, you breeze through the CPU options, hard drive choices, and RAID configuration... and then it’s time to make your server RAM selection.

 As you pour over the multiple RAM options available, you ask yourself, “how much RAM do I really need, anyway?”